Ernst August Wagner: Shooting spree

 Wagner reached the hills near Mühlhausen at about 11 p.m., where he girdled himself with the belt, put a cap on his head and took the two Mauser C96s, as well as a handbag containing ammunition, the black veil and a file.
 His bicycle and the small revolver were later found hidden in a corn field.
 Next Wagner set out to cut the telephone lines to the village, but as the poles looked too high to him and due to heavy rain that had set in by that time, he dropped that part of his plan and immediately went into Mühlhausen, where he set fire to four barns.
 The lower part of his face hidden with the veil he began walking through the streets, shooting at any male person that crossed his path.
 Wagner later claimed that his female victims were accidentally hit.

 In total he spent about 80 rounds and shot 20 people, instantly killing eight of them, as well as two animals, and several buildings burned to the ground, before the villagers, with help of the military, managed to extinguish the fires.
 A ninth person, Jakob Knötzele, was mortally wounded and died a few hours after the shooting had ended.
 At one point Wagner forgot to reload his weapons and thus three men were able to strike him down with hoes and sabres.
 He suffered several wounds in his face and right hand, and his left hand was smashed and nearly cut off.
 Knocked unconscious, he was disarmed and left for dead, but at 2 a.m. a police officer found him lying on the street, still breathing.
 When he regained consciousness, Wagner immediately confessed to killing his family, and stated that he would have committed suicide in the end, but as this was now impossible, he would appreciate if he'd be sentenced to death and decapitated.

-Finally, in the evening of 5 September, Wagner, who uttered concerns that he might get ill if he'd stay too long in Mühlhausen, was brought to a hospital in Vaihingen, where his left forearm was amputated and his other wounds treated.
+Finally, in the evening of 5 September 1913, Wagner, who uttered concerns that he might get ill if he'd stay too long in Mühlhausen, was brought to a hospital in Vaihingen, where his left forearm was amputated and his other wounds treated.

 Victims

+Later life

+He was the first person in Württemberg to be found not guilty by reason of insanity after several psychiatric assessments diagnosed him with delusions of paranoia.
+He was interned in an asylum in Winnenthal, where he wrote several plays and dramas and lived for another 25 years.

+He died there of tuberculosis in 1938.